Temporal artery inflammation symptoms treatment. What is temporal arteritis. Description of inflammation of the temporal artery

 Complications

-The most serious complications of arteritis are blindness and heart attacks, right-sided amaurosis, and aneurysm of the aortic arch.
-These states occur if the disease is started.
+The most serious complications of arteritis are blindness and heart attacks, right-sided amaurosis and aneurysm of the aortic arch.
+These conditions occur if the disease is started.

-Complications can occur with hormonal therapy, usually in the form of reduced immunity, headache and individual symptoms.
+Complications can appear during hormonal therapy, usually in the form of decreased immunity, headaches and individual symptoms.

 Photo of Horton's disease (temporal arteritis)